zjsunzone/Docs/en-us/[English]-Private-Networks.md

 3. **Generate the genesis configuration file.**

-Create genesis block files in the work directory and copy the following.
+Create genesis block file in the work directory and copy the following.
 Change `your-node-pubkey` into the previously generated node ID to make the local common nodes participate in the consensus.
 Change `your-account-address` into the account generated in step 3.
 The contents of platon.json are as follows:

 ```
 {